go-gorm/gorm/README.md

 query := db.First(&user).Limit(10).Find(&users)
 //// query.Error keep the latest error happened
 //// query.Errors keep all errors happened
-//// If an error happened, gorm will stop do query, insert, update, delete
+//// If an error happened, gorm will stop following operations

-// I often use below code to do error handling in real applicatoins err = db.Where("name = ?", "jinzhu").First(&user).Error
+// I often use some code like below to do error handling when writting applicatoins if err := db.Where("name = ?", "jinzhu").First(&user).Error; err != nil {
+  // ...
+}
 ```

 ## Advanced Usage With Query Chain